 Four decades later, Renee is settling into a comfortable high-backed chair, getting ready to be interviewed by Laurel Vlock and Dori Laub.
 It’s May 2, 1979, and the location is Dori Laub’s office in New Haven, Connecticut.

 Renee is dressed casually in black slacks, a light brown knit top, and a beaded necklace.
-She has thick salt-and-pepper hair, and her large glasses reflect the bright lights used by the film crew.
+She has thick salt-and-pepper hair, and her large glasses reflect the bright lights used by the video crew.

 As the conversation begins, Renee recalls a moment from her childhood when she realized her cherished freedom to roam the streets of Bratislava was being threatened.